 - Note: Live captions will be available as closed captions on the recorded video in Blackboard, but live captions rarely meet the standard of quality required for recorded video so captioning of recording will still be required.

 - Automatic live captions are available during the session.

 - Note: Live captions are not available for download or for use in closed captioning of recording.

 - Microsoft Teams does not support a live, professional captioner however automatic live captions are provided.

 - Note: Live captions are not available for download after the meeting.

 - Zoom supports both professional live transcription services (CART) and third-party live transcription products such as Otter.ai.
-In addition, Zoom also has its own integrated live transcription known as Live Transcript.
+Also, Zoom also has its own integrated live transcription, known as Live Transcript.

 - Meeting hosts must enable captions in their settings and decide whether to allow participants to download transcripts.
 Once captions are enabled in the settings, they must also be enabled for each meeting by the host.

-- Transcript of live captions should be downloaded by participants (if allowed) before ending the meeting.
-Note: Speaker identification is included in the live transcript available on-screen during the session but speakers are not identified in the version that participants can save locally.
+- Transcripts of live captions should be downloaded by participants (if allowed) before ending the meeting.
+Note: Speaker identification is included in the live transcript available on-screen during the session, but speakers are not identified in the version that participants can save locally.

 - AutomaticSync Technologies

 - AMAC - Captioning and Described Media Services

 - Free Tools for Captioning YouTube Videos (Terrill Thompson, University of Washington)

 - Using YouTube, Express Scribe and other tools (Ken Petri, Ohio State University)

 - How to Add Closed Captions & Subtitles to Facebook Videos